Michael Stone (criminal): Successful appeal, second guilty verdict

 The Court of Appeal ordered a retrial in February 2001, after two out of the three prisoners had their evidence discredited.
 Within 24 hours of the first trial one of the prisoners who gave key evidence, Barry Thompson, admitted he had lied about Stone confessing to him and retracted his evidence.
 It was also found that a second prisoner who gave evidence, Mark Jennings, had been paid £5,000 by The Sun newspaper and promised a further £10,000 before he gave his evidence, and so his statement was deemed unreliable.

-However, Stone was convicted a second time in 2001, the jury taking less time than in the first trial to find him guilty.
-As part of the trial, the jury visited the prison cells where Stone's confession to Daley was alleged to have taken place, and listened as a book was read through the pipe joining the two cells to judge whether the confession was plausible.
-Lawyers for Stone once again argued that his trial was not fair.
+However, Stone was convicted a second time in 2001, this time on the sole evidence of the confession allegedly made to Damien Daley (he himself was subsequently convicted of murder) the jury taking less time than in the first trial to find him guilty.
+The alleged confession merely repeated facts that had been published in the national newspapers on the day it was made on 23/9/97.
+Any person who had therefore read the newspapers could have given a similar account of the crime: I tied them up with wet towels.
+Their dog barked loudly.
+One of them tried to run away.
+He mentioned something about shorts, shoes or shoelaces.
+(Josie's evidence was that their dog did not bark).
+As part of the trial, the jury visited the prison cells where Stone's confession to Daley was alleged to have taken place, and listened as an extract from a Harry Potter novel was read near the gap around the pipe joining the two cells to determine whether the confession was plausible.